Differential Geometric Aspects of Causal Structures: Local description of causal structures

-By a result of Tanaka \cite{Tanaka-79}, Morimoto \cite{Morimoto-Filtered} and \v Cap-Schichl \cite{CS-Cartan}, there is an equivalence of categories between \emph{regular, normal} parabolic geometries and regular infinitesimal flag structures via Tanaka prolongation.
+By a result of Tanaka \cite{Tanaka-79}, Morimoto \cite{Morimoto-Filtered} and \v{C}ap--Schichl \cite{CS-Cartan}, there is an equivalence of categories between \emph{regular, normal} parabolic geometries and regular infinitesimal flag structures via Tanaka prolongation.
 Regularity and normality of a parabolic geometry $(G,P)$ is defined in terms of its curvature function of its Cartan connection $(\cP,\omega)$ as follows.
+At each point $s\in\cP$, the curvature $\Omega=\exd\omega+[\omega,\omega]$ of the Cartan connection can be used to define the curvature function $K\colon \cP\rightarrow \wedge^2\fg_-^*\otimes\fg $ as